 Like additional airlines, Jet Blue’s ESA travel requirements is paperwork which has the following, according to the airline’s site:

-- Customer has a mental health-associated disability.
+- The customer has a mental health-associated disability.

 - Pet accompanying the owner is needed to the owner’s treatment or mental health